Student Code of Conduct Policy

 Notification and Maintenance of Records

-The Minnesota State Community and Technical College Code of Conduct shall be reviewed at least every four (4) years.
-Review(s) may occur more frequently on an as needed basis.
+The Student Code of Conduct shall be reviewed at least every four years, more frequently if needed.

 Associated Policies and Procedures